scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 A major improvement in HOOMD-blue version 3 is the ease with which users can customize their simulations in previously impossible ways.
-The changes that enable this improvement generally come in two flavors, the generalization of existing concepts in HOOMD-blue and the introduction of a completely new :code:`CustomAction` class that enables the user to inject arbitrary actions into the simulation loop.
+The changes that enable this improvement generally come in two flavors, the generalization of existing concepts in HOOMD-blue and the introduction of a completely new :code:`Action` class that enables the user to inject arbitrary actions into the simulation loop.
 In this section, we first discuss how concepts like periods and groups have been generalized from previous iterations of HOOMD-blue and then show how users can inject completely novel routines to actually modify the behavior of simulations.